 It’s also important to avoid focusing on one specific site.
-Determine how many sites your company is listed on and which ones have the most negative reviews.
+Determine how many locations your company is listed on and which ones have the most negative reviews.
 Address every site that might be negatively impacting your results on the SERPs.

 Another tactic to help limit negative comments online (and speed up the repair process) is asking unhappy customers to contact you via email or phone.
-This helps move the conversation offline, leading to quicker reputation turnaround.
+This helps move the conversation offline, leading to a quicker reputation turnaround.

-Tips for Avoiding Another Mishap
+Tips For Avoiding Another Mishap